Our Full-time MPH Program emphasizes quality, diversity, and flexibility.

 Full-time students begin the program in late June/early July with a two-day on-campus orientation session followed by the start of classes in the summer term.
 All incoming students are preregistered in the summer term for a set of predetermined core courses.
 Orientation to the program and curriculum requirements continues throughout the summer.
 Students attend at a variety of information sessions and participate in group advisor meetings with classmates and summer faculty mentors.
 In mid-July, students will inform the MPH Office of their decisions to either pursue a customized program of study or an MPH concentration.
 This information is used to assist in making individual faculty advisor assignments.
 Students are notified of their advisor assignment in early August.

-When applying to the full-time program, please plan to complete all admission requirements by the December 1st application deadline.
+Please plan to complete all admission requirements.
 Matriculation into the full-time program occurs once a year in late June/early July.
 Please be sure to review all admissions requirements and application deadlines.

 It is possible for you to begin taking some courses as a non-degree student at the Bloomberg School prior to admission.
 Up to 16 credits may be applied toward the MPH degree, assuming that the courses were completed within 5 years of matriculation into the MPH.